palewire/californiacivicdata.org/_posts/2021-06-29-hello-archive-org-storage.markdown

 published: true
 ---

-All data downloads offered by the California Civic Data Coalition are now hosted by [The Internet Archive](https://archive.org/), the non-profit library of free books, movies, software, music, websites, and, in our case, open data.
+All data downloads offered by the California Civic Data Coalition are now hosted by [The Internet Archive](https://archive.org/), the non-profit library of free books, movies, software, music, websites and, in our case, open data.
 The change will ensure that the coalition’s collection of data tracking money in California politics will endure long into the future.

 The innovation points to a more sustainable model for archiving data.
 To encourage others to experiment with this approach, the coalition is releasing [the open-source software](https://github.com/california-civic-data-coalition/django-internetarchive-storage) that made the migration possible so that other archival projects can more easily automate uploads to archive.org.